 Does forecasting get easier?

 Once you have one month of trading history, you can use that information to forecast subsequent monthly sales.
 Then in subsequent months you can compare the forecasted figures with the actuals to continually improve your accuracy.

 Predicting sales becomes easier once you have 12 months of trading behind you, but all start ups operate in relatively uncertain environments, so optimal timeframes are a year at most.
 Most businesses also face fluctuations in demand during the year, and these should be mapped (particularly for businesses with inherent seasonality).

 How can I estimate demand?

-It can be tough, but you need a thorough knowledge of your market – its size, spending habits, your product's market position, level of competition, your prices and external factors such as the state of the wider economy.
-These are all crucial factors.
-There's no better way to gauge demand than speaking to potential customers, of course.
-And it's not about finding out whether they like your products, it's about whether they will pay your prices and buy in sufficient volume – otherwise your business won't survive.
+It can be tough, but you need a thorough knowledge of your market - its size, consumer spending habits, your product's market position, the level of competition, your prices and external factors such as the state of the wider economy.
+These are all crucial factors which can impact demand.

 Tell me more about forecasting...

 Well, once you've worked out your costs and prices, you have two options: you can base your forecasts on facts if you have them, or subjective assessment if you don't.

 The more sales you make, the more you'll be able to base your projections on facts, but in the meantime you'll have to settle for well-informed assumptions based on knowledge of your market.
 This will give you a good idea of likely demand, although the reality could be greater or smaller.